Bathtub curve

 The 'bathtub curve' hazard function (blue, upper solid line) is a combination of a decreasing hazard of early failure (red dotted line) and an increasing hazard of wear-out failure (yellow dotted line), plus some constant hazard of random failure (green, lower solid line).

-The bathtub curve is a particular shape of a graph.
-This term is usually used to refer to a failure rate graph in reliability engineering and deterioration modeling, but can apply to any graph with this shape.
-The 'bathtub' refers to the shape of a line that curves up at both ends, similar in shape to a bathtub.
-The bathtub curve has 3 regions:
+In reliability engineering and deterioration modeling, a bathtub curve is a failure rate graph that curves up at both ends, similar in shape to a bathtub.
+The term can also apply to any graph with this shape.

+Many but not all electronic consumer product life cycles follow the bathtub curve.
+It is difficult to know where a product is along the bathtub curve, or even if the bathtub curve is applicable to a certain product without large numbers of products in use and associated failure rate data.